 11-11-11 is a sequence of numbers you might remember as Skyrim's release date.
 It was also supposed to be the release date of this, a science-fiction point-and-click adventure, hence the name.
 Unfortunately it took the developer a bit longer than intended, so its moniker is now sort of meaningless.
 Frankly, it could have done to have been delayed a couple more weeks.

 The 'restore' feature doesn't work properly, and there are a few empty, barren areas with little to click on.
 Some interactions seem missing, too - when an item that's clearly collectible doesn't respond to the 'look at' feature, there's a bit of a problem.
-And when the main character doesn't scale properly, making him alternately look like a giant and an ant, you want to scream "finish your bloody game" into the void.
+And when the main character doesn't scale properly, making him alternately look like a giant and an ant, you want to scream "

 But developer Screen 7 has an ace up its sleeve, and that's the dark, mysterious atmosphere that prevails in 11-11-11 despite its shoddy release state.
 It's a low-resolution adventure game with scrappy environment models, but they work to create a desolate futuristic city whose loneliness is a key part of the storyline.
 It's grey and cold, unnervingly lifeless, and when a collective of agents impose a strict curfew on the city's residents you take it upon yourself to find out why.